HackGT/registration/README.md

 STORAGE_ENGINE | The name of the storage engine that handles file uploads as defined in [storage.ts](server/storage.ts) (default: `disk`)
 STORAGE_ENGINE_OPTIONS | JSON-encoded object containing options to be passed to the storage engine.
 Must at least contain a value for the `uploadDirectory` key.
 For the default `disk` storage engine, this directory is relative to the app's root, can be absolute, and will be created if it doesn't exist. (default: `{ "uploadDirectory": "uploads" }`)
-MAX_TEAM_SIZE | The maximum number of users allowed per team (default: `4`)
+MAX_TEAM_SIZE | The maximum number of users allowed per team (default: `4`) QUESTIONS_FILE | Specify a path for the `questions.json` file.
+THEME_FILE | Specify a path for the `theme.css` file, which will be loaded last at every page.
+FAVICON_FILE | Path to the favicon file (default is no favicon).

 ## Contributing